jxhnx/pre-commited/README.md

 ## Testing

-Test are written in with `pytest`.
-Since some tests will create Python environments, it es a good idea to run them in Docker container.
+Tests are written with `pytest`.
+Since some tests will create Python environments, it is a good idea to run them in a Docker container.
 To run the tests, `cd` into `tests` and run, e.g.,:

 ```
 docker compose up test-default
 ```

 The default test-set includes template creation with default values and a pre-commit linting check on the created repos.
+They use `@pytest.mark.default` and are also run in GitHub's CI.